-Mergers, acquisitions, and/or investments which:
+Mergers and acquisitions which:

 - fall within one of the 17 key 'sensitive' sectors identified (see below); and - meet the 'trigger event' criteria, require notification before a transaction takes place.

 Any such transaction which goes ahead in breach of this will be null and void.